rituvesh/course-jpms/09-unnamed-automatic-modules/README.md

 Examine the modules we created so far as well as _spark.core_ or others in `lib`.

+Note that Maven automatically did the right thing.
+After building the entire project, go into `monitor`, run `mvn clean compile -X`, and have a look at the last block of debug messages.
+You will see how the class and module path are composed.

 ### Run Application In Unnamed Module

 Section _00 Class Path_ showed how the unmodularized application could be launched from a single JAR on the class path.